3DCdsc/Cloud_2021/Prerequisites.md

 - _Linux users_: `Ctrl + Alt + T` you already have access to a Linux terminal 😛
 - _Windows users_: I personally reccommend installing [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) (follow manual steps).
 Alternatively, if you want a desktop interface, you can use [Virtual Box](https://www.virtualbox.org/)
 - _macOS users_: Use [Parallels](https://www.parallels.com/blogs/linux-on-mac/) or [Virtual Box](https://www.virtualbox.org/).
 Alternatively you can try setting up QEMU.

+#### 4.c. `virtualenv`

+Most Python web deployments, and all of the good ones require the app to run in a virtual environment (for various reasons).
+You can go through the documentation [here](https://docs.python.org/3/library/venv.html).